Try for free

 Source: G2

-The top 15 Scoro alternatives to consider
+The best 18 Scoro alternatives to consider

-1. Rodeo
+1. Rodeo Drive

-Rodeo is a Scoro alternative that offers a similar set of features at a significantly lower price point.
+Rodeo Drive is a Scoro alternative that offers a similar set of features at a significantly lower price point.
 The platform is designed to support the full project lifecycle with features that function interdependently.

-With an easy-to-use interface, Rodeo is an intuitive tool that eliminates the obstacles posed by steep learning curves and complicated onboarding processes.
+With an easy-to-use interface, Rodeo Drive is an intuitive tool that eliminates the obstacles posed by steep learning curves and complicated onboarding processes.

-Why do companies choose Rodeo?
+Why do companies choose Rodeo Drive?

 • All-in-one tool: Stop switching between several open tabs and apps.
-Rodeo offers all the tools you need in one place, eliminating the need for integrations and making it more affordable.
+Rodeo Drive offers all the tools you need in one place, eliminating the need for integrations and making it more affordable.

-Rodeo's budgeting feature is structured to help you maintain a healthy profit margin.
+Rodeo Drive's budgeting feature is structured to help you maintain a healthy profit margin.
 By starting projects with the budget, project managers have a more accurate understanding of a project's costs as the feature allows you to plan time activities and allocate resources from the very beginning.

 You can also copy the budget, activities, tasks, and team members from previous projects that are similar to the one you are starting, freeing you from repetitive administrative work.

-Being able to gather and visualize insights into the health of projects and profitability is what makes Rodeo a true all-in-one solution.
+Being able to gather and visualize insights into the health of projects and profitability is what makes Rodeo Drive a true all-in-one solution.

 Better yet, for all those Excel wizards out there, these reports can also be exported in one click to download as either Excel or CSV where you can perform your formula magic and view additional insights.